 As for the BLM lands, don't even bother.
 They are dominated by all forms of mechanized travel, most of it noisy and gasoline powered, in massive numbers.
 While most of these trails were always "roads" traveled with motorized vehicles, it is the "massive numbers" that creates the problem.
 There are actually traffic jams on these roads.
 In days past these roads would see only a few vehicles in a day or week.

 There are many newspaper and magazine articles stating that you can still have the same experience you'd have had decades ago in places like Arches National Park.
 You just have to be willing to hike into the back country, away from the roads, trails, and people.
-That is certainly true, but a chunk of desert in Arches backcountry is not much different than a chunk of empty desert anyplace else.
-It is crazy to fight the insane traffic of Arches in order to experience a sunrise or sunset in solitude on a generic patch of desert.
-Arches is a park of unique and spectacular natural features.
-Without them it would not be a national park.
+That is certainly true, but what you'll find is not much different than any empty patch of desert couple miles off of Utah's I-70.
+It is crazy to fight the insane traffic of Arches in order to experience a sunrise or sunset in solitude on a generic piece of desert.
+Arches is a park of unique and spectacular natural features without which it would not be a national park.
 Experiencing those unique features in anything but an overcrowded zoo-like atmosphere is what has become impossible.
-Limiting park visitation could greatly help this situation, and it would be much better for park resources than more pavement.
+Limiting park visitation could help enormously, and it would be much better for park resources than more pavement.
 It is also cheaper.
 Sure, getting a reservation to visit a park is a hassle, but it can't be worse than the hassle visiting Arches National Park has already become.

 I now visit Moab occasionally as a short stopover on the way to or from somewhere else.
-I usually avoid Arches completely, but if I go I'm in the park well before sunrise and out before 9 or 10 AM.
+I usually avoid Arches National park completely, but if I go I'm in the park well before sunrise and out before 9 or 10 AM.
 Even in those early hours there are many people in the park.
-They are mostly photographers mobbing the most iconic vistas, but depending on where you go it can be quiet enough to prompt a memory of what used to be.Dean
+They are mostly photographers mobbing the iconic vistas and capturing the same photographs everyone else already has.
+But, depending on where you go it can be quiet enough to prompt a memory of what used to be.Dean